mhpi/generic_deltamodel/docs/how_to_run.md

-# Running dMG
+# Running 𝛿MG

-This doc gives details on how to *run* dMG once [setup](./setup.md) steps are completed.
+This doc gives details on how to *run* 𝛿MG once [setup](./setup.md) steps are completed.

-For a breakdown of how to *code* with dMG, we encourage you to check the [hydrology example](../example/hydrology/).
+For a breakdown of how to *code* with 𝛿MG, we encourage you to check the [hydrology example](../example/hydrology/).

 </br>